nahmii/amm-contracts/README.md

 - Compiler options for both the EVM and the NVM.
 - Updated WETH9 smart contract to work with the NVM.
 - Hardhat integration.
-- Deploy scripts for the Nahmii Ropsten network.
+- Deploy scripts for the Nahmii Testnet network.
+- Updated pair parameters.
+- Updated error strings.

 ## Requirements